supermemo-wiki/SuperMemo.Wiki/supermemo.md

 From left to right, the first three grades and last two grades respectively represent different levels of ease for success and failure to recall.

 The choosen grade will define how long elapses before the next review.
-In case of failure, the items will be rescheduled in the next few days.
+In case of failure, the item will be rescheduled in the next few days.

 ## Incremental Reading